 Recent advances in sCMOS camera technology and genetically encoded calcium sensors enable large scale fluorescence imaging of thousands of individual cells’ activity during behavior (Klaus, et al., 2017; Barbera, et al., 2016; Mohammed, et al., 2016; Markowitz, et al., 2018).
 One key technical aspect of neural network analysis during behavior is the temporal precision, where neural activities need to be precisely aligned with behavioral features (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
 However, it has been difficult to integrate sCMOS cameras, deployed in large scale calcium imaging studies, with devices needed to monitor and control behavioral experiments.
 Traditional Analog/Digital interfaces are often operated by programs, such as MATLAB, that offer a wide range of applications.
 However, using MATLAB or other PC-based programs can lead to undesired temporal delays, as the PC operating system needs to balance the demands of many system operations at once.

 Over the last decade, microcontrollers marketed to hobbyists have gained popularity across a variety of scientific fields (Sanders & Kepecs, 2014; D'Ausilio, 2012; Chen & Li, 2017; Husain, Hadad, & Zainal Alam, 2016).
 Microcontrollers are small, low-cost, and capable of delivering digital outputs with microsecond time precision, while using user-friendly, open-source software functions.
 The Arduino was the first major microcontroller to gain substantial popularity.
 Recently, Teensy microcontrollers were developed, which have all the key features of Arduino microcontrollers, as well as the additional feature of delivering analog output.
 Teensy’s utilize the same open-source Arduino software environment, and thus they are easy to program (D'Ausilio, 2012).
 For example, Arduino devices have recently been integrated into two-photon imaging experiments (Wilms & Häusser, 2015; Takahashi, Oertner, Hegemann, & Larkum, 2016; Micallef, Takahashi, Larkum, & Palmer, 2017).
-In one study, an Arduino was used to generate a digital command to encode the duration of an image sequence without specifying the timing of each image frame capture (Artoni, Landi, Sato, Luin, & Ratto, 2016).
-One way to perform precisely timed acquisition of each image frame with respect to behavior is to trigger the acquisition of each frame independently, while simultaneously acquiring behavioral data.
-To do this, one can use the external trigger setting of the camera as demonstrated previously (Micallef, Takahashi, Larkum, & Palmer, 2017).
+In one two-photon imaging study, an Arduino was used to capture individual imaging frames.
+(Artoni, Landi, Sato, Luin, & Ratto, 2016).
+One way to perform precisely timed imaging frame acquisition with respect to more complicated behavioral paradigms is to integrate this technique—triggering individual imaging frames—with different behavioral stimuli and types of data acquisition.
+To do this, one can use the external trigger setting of the camera, as demonstrated previously (Micallef, Takahashi, Larkum, & Palmer, 2017).
 Because of the simplicity of microcontrollers and their temporal precisions, microcontrollers represent an attractive solution to precisely record digital data and monitor experimental progress.

 Here, we demonstrate and characterize a flexible Teensy interface for temporally precise data acquisition and delivery of analog and digital signals, during a voluntary movement tracking experiment and a trace conditioning learning experiment.
 The Teensy interface can deliver digital pulses with microsecond precision to initiate individual image frame capture at a desired frequency, while simultaneously collecting animal behavioral data.
 We also demonstrate the ability of the Teensy interface to generate analog sound waveforms to drive a speaker for an auditory experiment.
 Together, these results demonstrate that the Teensy interface, consisting of a Teensy microcontroller and a set of custom software functions, offers a flexible, accurate, and user-friendly environment for imaging experiments during behavior.